d-bl/GroundForge/Examples.md

-Various pages scattered around the web provide examples patterns collected with different view points.
+Various pages scattered around the web provide examples of patterns collected with different lines of approach.
+Each resource has individual examples, sections or pages on families of stitches such as bias, Milanese fish and lotus, spiders and just fancy examples.
-In one or two steps these examples link to the main [GroundForge] page with applicable values in the parameter form.
+In one or two steps the examples link to the main [GroundForge] page with applicable values in the parameter form.
-Though the number of patterns might be overwhelming, there is still a lot of room for further variations.

-Each resource may have some examples, sections or pages on families of stitches such as spiders, bias, Milanese fish and lotus.

 * The [Tesselace index] shows 376  patterns by thumbnails of pair diagrams.
   The diagrams are collected from [tesseLace.com],